xuankimtran/docs-1/pages/katalon-studio/docs/intro-RE.md

   * For example, building a Docker image to execute your test with a specific environment.
 * KRE is compatible with both Katalon Studio 7 and Enterprise versions.

 > Katalon Runtime Engine is a paid product.
-You can enjoy KRE free for 30 days trial.
+You can enjoy KRE for free with a 30-day trial.
 To learn more about Katalon Runtime Engine licenses, see [Katalon Runtime Engine license](https://docs.katalon.com/katalon-studio/docs/katalon-studio/docs/license.html#katalon#runtime#engine).